PRECIOUS-Gold eases as dollar holds near multi-month high

 Meanwhile, stocks fell on worries about a slowdown in global economic growth.

-Gold, considered a safe haven asset, has fallen about 12 percent since hitting a peak in April as investors flocked to the dollar instead, with the U.S.-China trade war unfolding against a background of higher U.S. interest rates.
+Gold, usually considered a safe investment during times of political or economic uncertainty, has fallen about 12 percent from a peak in April as investors flocked to the dollar instead, with U.S.-China trade friction unfolding against a background of higher U.S. interest rates.

-Market participants will also be keeping a close eye on Federal Reserve Chairman Jerome Powell’s appearance in the Federal Reserve Bank of Dallas Global Perspective Speaker Series at 2300 GMT for clues on the U.S. monetary policy outlook.
+Market participants will also be keeping an eye on Federal Reserve Chairman Jerome Powell’s appearance in the Federal Reserve Bank of Dallas Global Perspective Speaker Series at 2300 GMT for clues on the U.S. monetary policy outlook.

-The dollar has benefited over the last week from expectations of further U.S. interest rate hikes.
+The dollar has benefited over the last week from expectations of further U.S. rate hikes.

-“Gold is likely to be range bound for the reminder of the year ... progress for a sustained rally doesn’t appear to be the emphasis,” said Capital Economics analyst Ross Strachan.
+“Gold is likely to be range bound for the reminder of the year ... a sustained rally doesn’t appear to be the emphasis,” said Capital Economics analyst Ross Strachan.

 Spot gold may bounce to $1,211 per ounce, as it has found a support around $1,195, said Reuters technical analyst Wang Tao.

 Meanwhile, holdings of the world’s largest gold-backed exchange-traded fund, SPDR Gold Trust, fell 0.11 percent to 761.16 tonnes on Tuesday.
+The holdings, however, remained near their highest level in more than two months.

+“Silver tends to be a more volatile mover than gold, so when gold gets down, silver gets down even faster,” GoldMoney.com’s Macleod said.

-Palladium fell 0.5 percent to $1,104.65 per ounce, while platinum was down 0.3 percent at $832.10 an ounce.
-(Reporting by Sumita Layek and Arpan Varghese in Bengaluru; Editing by Mark Potter)
+Palladium fell 0.1 percent to $1,109.20 per ounce, while platinum was down 0.8 percent at $828.50 an ounce.
+(Reporting by Sumita Layek and Arpan Varghese in Bengaluru; editing by Mark Potter and Jason Neely)